pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 <button class="life" id="gun">start</button>
 <br/>

-If we track this gun long enough, we'll run out of memory.
+If we simulate this gun long enough, we'll run out of memory.
 However, a million or two iterations should still work.
 Perhaps, we'll do the gun next time.

 The code